holiday-pettijohn/Stylus_Scoring_Generalization/Documentation/matching_api.md

 Input:

-`algorithm(stroke_geometry, reference_geometry, stroke_fractional_distance, reference_fractional_distance)`: A function with the below signature.
+algorithm (function): : A function with the below call signature.
 Takes stroke geometry and archetype geometry and scores the stroke against the archetype

-- Algorithm arguments:
+- `algorithm(stroke_geometry, reference_geometry, stroke_fractional_distance, reference_fractional_distance)`

 - stroke_geometry [Array[Array] (float)]: List of the strokes from the gene instance